 - Automated breast ultrasound (ABUS) screening for women who have dense breasts

 - Diagnostic ultrasound

-- Breast MRI for women who have a high risk for breast cancer
+- Breast MRI for women who have a high risk of breast cancer

-If our team suspects a breast tumor or breast cancer, they work closely with other breast cancer specialists at Rush to create a personalized care plan for you.
+If our team suspects a breast tumor or breast cancer, we will work closely with our multidisciplinary team of breast cancer specialists at Rush to create a personalized care plan for you.

 Excellence in Breast Imaging

 Rush is designated as a Breast Imaging Center of Excellence by the American College of Radiology.

 A leader in breast cancer screening for dense breasts

 Rush offers automated breast ultrasound (ABUS) screening for women who have dense breast tissue.
 ABUS provides a three-dimensional reconstructed image of your entire breast, which allows our diagnostic radiologists to easily see through dense tissue, which can often hide small breast cancers on a digital mammogram alone.

 Adding ABUS to your annual breast cancer screening increases your doctors' ability to find small, invasive breast cancers when they are most curable.